krav/clippy/README.md

   - show account status and log out link
   - first timers guide is too big
   - throw some !important on the right CSS things so inherited styles don't break things
+  - open links in new tab
+  - different cursor